sirinartk/lighthouse/docs/recipes/auth/README.md

 At this point, the session that Puppeteer is managing is now logged in.

-Close the page used to login:
+Close the page used to log in:
 ```js
 await page.close();
 // The page has been closed, but the browser still has the relevant session.